 We talk a lot about what is going on in Washington.
-We complain about the corruption, the government shutdowns, and the inability of our lawmakers to solve the nation’s problems.
+We complain about the partisanship and the inability of our lawmakers to solve the nation’s problems.
 But what is our responsibility in it all?

 James 4:4 Adulterers and adulteresses!
 Do you not know that friendship with the world is enmity with God?
 Whoever therefore wants to be a friend of the world makes himself an enemy of God.

 Perhaps, we have willingly placed ourselves “behind enemy lines.”
 Should we really be surprised that we’re under fire?
 But for those who will stay faithful to God and His Word, who will humble themselves and pray, not give in or run to Egypt, God will show Himself faithful.

 In the Last Days